IfedayoPeter/AuctionApp/README.md

 <h1 align="center">Auction MarketApp</h1>
 <h3 align="center">This is a backend C# application created with .Net8.
-The application allows users to create account, login, create auctions and palce bids.</h3>
+The application allows users to create account, login, create auctions and place bids.</h3>

 # Features
 1. Create users